Lameguy64/latabios/readme.txt

     for documentation regarding the usage of the above functions calls.

   3.4.
-Incompatible Systems
+Incompatible Systems & Software

-    Currently, only one machine is found to exhibit problems with L-ATA.
+    Only two things have been found to be incompatible with L-ATA so far;

     * Toshiba T3200SX (with ROM 3C BIOS)

-      Starting Windows for Workgroups with networking installed crashes with a black screen or returns back to MS-DOS,  but after showing the 'INTERNAL TABLES TAINTED' screen  for  a  very brief period.
-Disabling networking solves this problem.
+      Starting Windows for Workgroups 3.11 with networking installed using an NE2000 compatible Ethernet adapter  would  either exit to MS-DOS during start-up, or crash with a black screen-  but  not  before  invoking the 'INTERNAL TABLES TAINTED' message for a split second.

+      It is not yet known if this problem still occurs when using a different Ethernet adapter,  but WfW 3.11 with networking has been tested to work properly with L-ATA- albeit with a different adapter and system.

+    * Drives translated by L-ATA will  not  work  properly on early protected mode operating systems that  bypass  the  BIOS,  such  as  OS/2 1.3 and Novell Netware 286 and 386.

+      A workaround is to assemble  a  build of L-ATA with the  'NO_TRANSLATE' preprocessor definition set- this disables sector translation and mere- ly caps the cylinder count  for  drives larger than 504MB.
+Conversely, only the first first 504MB of the drive may be usable.

 4. Sector Translation

-    Sector translation is a workaround  for  supporting drives larger than 504 megabytes.
-Because the  INT 13h  functions have a 1024 cylinder limit yet supports up to 256 heads, and ATA drives could only address up to 16 heads by design of the ATA interface.
-To support more cylinders requires trans- lation of the additional cylinders into additional heads, in which the INT 13h interfaces do support.
+    Sector translation is a workaround  for  supporting  drives larger than 504 megabytes through the  INT 13h  BIOS interface.
+Because INT 13h has a 1024 cylinder limit yet supports up to  256 heads,  but  the  ATA interface only supports addressing 16 heads-  to support drives  with  more cylinders than what is supported by INT 13h requires translation  of  the additional cylinders into additional heads.

-    The new geometry for sector translation  is  determined by multiplying the head count until the resulting cylinder count is reduced to 1024 cylinders or less.
-The new cylinder count is obtained from the total track count (by multiplying the cylinder  count  with  the  head  count)  and dividing the result with the new head count.
-Naturally these translated coordinates are translated back to the drive's actual reported geometry for disk I/O.
+    The new geometry for sector translation  is  determined by first obtaining the total track count from multiplying  the head count with the cylinders.
+    Next,  the head count is initially multiplied by a factor of 2 and the re- sult is then used to obtain the new cylinder count from dividing the total track count.
+If the result is not less than 1152 cylinders  (threshold is adjustable in source), the head count is  multiplied further with an in- crementing factor until either the resulting cylinders falls within the threshold, or the head count has maxed out at 255.

+    The following describes the above description as BASIC-like pseudo-code:

+        total_cylinders = heads * cylinders
+	mulfactor = 2

+	repeat:

+	new_heads = heads * mulfactor
+	if new_heads > 255 then new_heads = 255

+	new_cylinders = total_cylinders / heads

+	if new_cylinders > 1152 then
+	    if new_heads < 255 then
+		mulfactor = mulfactor + 1
+		goto repeat
+	    end if
+	end if

-    A drive which reports the following parameters:
+    For example, a drive that reports the following disk parameters:

 	1532 cylinders, 15 heads, 63 sectors

-    Will be translated to software using INT 13h interfaces as:
+    Is translated to the following parameters for INT 13h:

 	766 cylinders, 30 heads, 63 sectors

+    Naturally disk coordinates that correspond  to these translated geometries are internally translated back to 'native' coordinates of the drive-  this process occurs completely transparent to software using INT 13h.

+5. Version History

+    1.00    * Initial version.

+    1.01    * Added XT support through XT-IDE style I/O on port 300h without
+	      hardware interrupts- dubbed with an '-XTI' suffix, but not yet tested on real hardware.
+Interrupts supported but optional.

+	    * Removed DEBRAND build option as anyone desiring to plagiarize this work or 'for appropriation' can just as easily edit the strings anyway- string sections become messy with preprocessors otherwise.

+	    * Added NO_TRANSLATE preprocessor definition to disable disk sector translation- limiting the disk BIOS to 504MB.

+	    * Added CRLF after the 'Device Scan Complete' message- inserting a space between the disk BIOS and operating system messages if the system BIOS doesn't clear the  screen after running option ROMs.

+	    * Fixed detection problems when a CD-ROM drive is present on any ATA channel.

-5. References and Acknowledgements
+6. References and Acknowledgements

-    The L-ATA BIOS was developed using technical references such as the official ASC X3 document 791D "AT Attachment Interface for Disk Drives Revision 4C" (d0791r4c.pdf), the "IBM XT Fixed Disk Adapter" (IBM document 6139790) and Ralph Brown's Interrupt List at http://ctyme.com/rbrown.htm
+    The L-ATA BIOS was developed using  official technical references as ASC X3  Document  791D "AT Attachment Interface for Disk Drives Revision 4C" (d0791r4c.pdf), the "IBM XT Fixed Disk Adapter" (IBM document #6139790).

+    Ralph Brown's Interrupt List at http://ctyme.com/rbrown.htm was also used for the BIOS interfaces of L-ATA.

-    L-ATA was developed without direct involvement of any "mainstream" group or community, with all testing conducted internally and independently.
-No source code of other similar solutions have been used as reference for the development of L-ATA and is therefore a completely from-scratch work.
+    L-ATA was developed "from scratch" with  no involvement from "mainstream" online communities-  no line of code or reverse engineering of other sol- utions have been lifted from  or  referred  to  during the development of L-ATA.

-    Thanks to HighTreason610 for assisting in testing L-ATA on a number of much older machines, including systems where other, more popular solutions have been found to cause problems.
+    Thanks to HighTreason610 for testing L-ATA on a number of older machines, including ones where  'mainstream'  solutions  have been found to exhibit severe problems.

     Despite not having a page dedicated to the L-ATA project, the rest of Lameguy's material can be found at http://lameguy64.net

-    L-ATA BIOS Project page:
+    L-ATA BIOS Project Repository:

 	    https://github.com/lameguy64/latabios